 All community pharmacies have a qualified pharmacist who is registered with the Pharmaceutical Society of Northern Ireland.

-Before going to your GP, it is worth speaking to your pharmacist.
-This can help you decide if you need to see the doctor.
+Before going to your GP, it is worth speaking to your pharmacist, who can then advise if you need to see the doctor.

-Pharmacists can give information about other local health services.
+Pharmacists can also give information about other local health services.

 Pharmacists dispense and supply medicines.